-The new year is a great time for big change, so it’s no wonder that you’re considering a procedure like liposuction or coolsculpting to kickstart your diet.
-These and similar procedures can help you break down and get rid of subcutaneous fat.
+Loosing weight can be an uphill battle, so it’s no wonder that many consider procedures like liposuction or CoolSculpting to kickstart their diet.
+These and similar procedures can help to break down and get rid of subcutaneous fat.
 There’s only one problem: subcutaneous fat is not the only kind of fat in your body.

 When you hear the word “fat,” you probably think of that extra cushioning getting between you and your favorite pair of pants.
 However, fat is more than just a nuisance that you battle every week at the gym.
 Fat can play an important and sometimes essential role in storing energy and regulating your metabolism.
 What’s more, different kinds of fat affect your body in different ways.

-If you want to maximize your diet and really do whatever it takes to lose weight in the new year, then you need to understand the different types of fat and how to manage them.
+If you want to maximize your diet and really do whatever it takes to lose weight, then you need to understand the different types of fat and how to manage them.
 Only then can you take a multi-pronged approach to weight loss.